SUPPORT SERVICES Regulation 5110

 5. The Superintendent/designee will meet at least once a year with all the bus drivers.

 Only those students who meet eligibility requirements by means of residence will be permitted to use school bus transportation for the purpose of travel to and from school.
-Other vehicles owned by the District or operated under contract with the School District shall transport no more children than the manufacturer suggests as appropriate for such vehicle.
+The District may use motor vehicles other than school buses for the purpose of transporting students.
+In addition, the District may enter into ridesharing agreements for the purposes of transporting students.

 SUPPORT SERVICES Regulation 5660